CounterMonitoring

 FALSE

-Reset of the output ‘xAlarm’ (on every rising edge)
+Reset of the output 'xAlarm' (on each rising edge)

 Outputs